llmariner/llmariner/README.md

 This repository contains a Helm chart, tutorials, and a provisioning script for a playground.

-Please visit [our documentation site](https://llmariner.readthedocs.io/) to learn LLMariner.
+Please visit [our website](https://llmariner.ai/) to learn LLMariner.

 ## Development Notes